urschrei/convertbng/README.md

 #Installation
 `pip install convertbng`
 ## Note
 `convertbng` is currently only available for OSX on PyPI, until I figure out a sensible workflow for building Linux wheels.
-However, you can still install it using pip: `git+git://github.com/urschrei/convertbng.git`
+However, you can still install it using pip: `pip install git+git://github.com/urschrei/convertbng.git`

 #Usage
 `convertbng` accepts a longitude value and a latitude value, floating-point.